-- 1.1 The Organization shall be a legally defined entity with clear, documented and unchallenged legal registration, with written authorization from the legally competent authority for specific activities.
-(New) - 1.1.1 Legal registration to carry out all activities within the scope of the certificate is documented.
-(Adapt) - 1.1.2 IGI (Drop) - 1.2 The Organization shall demonstrate that the legal status of the Management Unit, including tenure and use rights, and its boundaries, are clearly defined.
-(C2.1 P&C V4) - 1.2.1 Legal tenure to manage and use resources within the scope of the certificate is documented.
-(Adopt) - 1.2.2 IGI (Drop) - 1.2.2 The boundaries of all Management Units within the scope of the certificate are clearly marked or documented and shown on maps.
+- 1.2.1 Legal tenure or ownership to manage and use resources within the scope of the certificate granted by a legally competent authority is documented.
+(Adapt IGI 1.2.1) - 1.2.2 The boundaries of all Management Units within the scope of the certificate are clearly marked or documented and shown on maps.
 (Adapt IGI 1.2.3) - 1.3 The Organization shall have legal rights to operate in the Management Unit, which fit the legal status of The Organization and of the Management Unit, and shall comply with the associated legal obligations in applicable national and local laws and regulations and administrative requirements.
 The legal rights shall provide for harvest of products and/or supply of ecosystem services from within the Management Unit.
 The Organization shall pay the legally prescribed charges associated with such rights and obligations.
 (C1.1, 1.2, 1.3 V4)